biopython/biopython.github.io/wiki/GitUsage.md

 ```

 If you have `flake8` already installed, please update it to a recent version.
-Several `flake8` plugins are availabe, of which you need to add the following:
+Several `flake8` plugins are available, of which you need to add the following:

 ``` bash
 pip install flake8 flake8-docstrings flake8-blind-except flake8-rst-docstrings flake8-comprehensions flake8-quotes